Günter Lorenz: Impact

-The character murder of Daubinger triggered outrage.
-His picture was published in the newspapers and he was named a "murderer", "double murderer" and "killer", based solely on Lorenz's statements.
-His affiliation to the right-wing scene and his alleged obsession with weapons proved completely unfounded.
+The characteristic murder of Daubinger triggered an outrage.
+His picture was published in the newspapers and he had been named a "murderer", "double murderer" and "killer", based solely on Lorenz's statements.
+His affiliation to the right-wing scene and his alleged obsession with weapons were proven completely unfounded.
 Many newspapers then published a letter of apology in their daily editions, in which they accused themselves of the media's judicial murder.

 The book and film rights for Lorenz was secured by Stern magazine.
 The price guaranteed him the coverage of his lawyer's fees.

 The murders also triggered a political discussion about the weapons law.
-The two deputies to the National Council Robert Lichal and Harald Ofner called for a tightening of the weapons law, while Interior Minister Erwin Lanc and deputy Hans Hobl emphasized that laws alone cannot prevent such bloody acts.
-It was criticized that there are strict requirements for the acquisition of handguns, but extremely liberal for the acquisition of long guns such as pump action shotguns and carbines.
-However, with the introduction of a firearms license, more than 1.2 million gun owners would have to be prosecuted, and then an increase in the illegal arms trade was feared, so the laws remained untouched.
+The two deputies to the National Council, Robert Lichal and Harald Ofner, called for a tightening of the weapons law, while Interior Minister Erwin Lanc and deputy Hans Hobl emphasized that laws alone cannot prevent such bloody acts.
+It was criticized that requirements for the acquisition of handguns were strict, while they were relatively liberal for the acquisition of long guns such as pump action shotguns and carbines.
+However, with the introduction of a firearms license, more than 1.2 million gun owners would have to be prosecuted, and then a subsequent increase in the illegal arms trade was feared, so the laws remained untouched.

 The murder weapon, together with original newspaper reports, can be seen in the Vienna Crime Museum.